LucLabarriere/light-projects.nvim/README.md

     -- By default, run the commands using :TermExec cmd='my_cmd'<CR>
     use_toggleterm = true,

+    -- By default, the config file is reloaded when the current directory is changed use_autoreload = true,

     -- Use the default mappings you need default_mappings = {
         configure = '<leader>cc',